 Does Alcohol really fully cook off?
 Well. not entirely!
 So if you have someone that is in recovery or needs to totally obstain from any alcohol than keep that in mind.
 Adam Ragusea has a great YouTube Video on this.

-The tsp of Calabrian chili adds a small hint of spice.
+The teaspoon of Calabrian chili adds a small hint of spice.
 Add more or red pepper flakes if you like your sauce on the spicier side.

 Optional: If blending your sauce, add the bacon back in for more umami flavor.